Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-4 countries are available for one-time use: Russia, Ukraine, Kazakhstan and China.
+- 4 countries are available for one-time use: Russia, Ukraine, Kazakhstan and China;
-30 sites and applications for activation.
-If the desired site is not on the list, you can select "Other".
+- 30 sites and applications for activation.
+If the desired site is not on the list, you can select "Other";
-If the previously purchased number is still working, you can order reactivation.
+- If the previously purchased number is still working, you can order reactivation;
-Rent a virtual number for 6 countries: Russia, Ukraine, Kazakhstan, Great Britain, Poland and Sweden.
+- Rent a virtual number for 6 countries: Russia, Ukraine, Kazakhstan, Great Britain, Poland and Sweden;

 ## SMS-acktiwator